Timmy Abraham

-Jason Timiebi Ogheneobrucheme Bakumo-Abraham (born 28 December 2000), known as Timmy Abraham, is an English professional footballer who plays as a forward for Oldham Athletic, on loan from Walsall.
+Jason Timiebi Ogheneobrucheme Bakumo-Abraham (born 28 December 2000), known as Timmy Abraham, is an English professional footballer who plays as a forward.

 Personal life

 Abraham was born in London to Nigerian parents.
-He is the brother of Roma and England national team striker Tammy Abraham.
+He is the brother of fellow footballer Tammy Abraham.

 Career

 Fulham

 Born in London, Abraham started his career at Charlton Athletic's academy, before joining Fulham in 2017.
-Abraham featured for the under-21 team in the EFL Trophy, scoring 2 goals in 5 games.
+Abraham featured for the under-21 team in the EFL Trophy, scoring two goals in five games.

 Abraham joined Bristol Rovers on loan in January 2020 until the end of the 2019–20 season.
-He made his debut on 8 February 2020, and made a total of 4 appearances for the club, without scoring a goal.
+He made his debut on 8 February 2020, and made a total of four appearances for the club, without scoring a goal.

 On 16 October 2020, Abraham joined League One side Plymouth Argyle on loan until January 2021.

 On 29 January 2021, Abraham joined Scottish Championship side Raith Rovers on loan until the end of the 2020–21 season.

 In July 2021 Abraham joined League Two club Newport County on loan for the 2021–22 season.
-He made his debut for Newport on 7 August 2021 as a second half substitute in the 1–0 League Two win against Oldham Athletic.
+He made his debut for Newport on 7 August 2021 as a second-half substitute in the 1–0 League Two win against Oldham Athletic.
 Abraham scored his first goal for Newport on 10 August 2021 in the 1–0 EFL Cup first round win against Ipswich Town.
 He was released by Fulham at the end of the 2021–22 season.

 Walsall

 On 26 July 2022 he signed for Walsall.
 He moved on loan to Oldham Athletic in October 2022.
 Having scored once in eight appearances, on 28 December 2022 his loan was extended until the end of the season.
+He was released by Walsall at the end of the 2022–23 season.

+Boreham Wood

+On 1 July 2023 he signed for Boreham Wood.

+On 8 December 2023, Abraham joined National League South club Maidstone United on a two-month loan deal.

+Tonbridge Angels

+On 16 August 2024, Abraham joined National League South side Tonbridge Angels.
+He departed the club in September 2024.